ArthurTechy/movie-review-sentiment-analysis-app/README.md

 # Movie Review Sentiment Analysis

 ## Overview
-This project implements a binary sentiment classification model for movie reviews using the Stanford Large Movie Review Dataset.
-The application, built with Streamlit, allows users to analyze the sentiment of movie reviews either through manual input or by uploading a CSV file.
+This Streamlit application implements a binary sentiment classification model for movie reviews using the Stanford Large Movie Review Dataset.
+Users can analyze the sentiment of movie reviews through manual input or by uploading a CSV file.

 ## Features
 - Sentiment prediction for individual movie reviews